 You are using too many plugins.

-Remember that every plugin you install has to load with every page.
-A lot of them are cached efficiently and don’t impact performance, but just as many are built poorly, packed with features that aren’t needed.
+Make sure you are not using too many plugins as every plugin you install has to load with every page.
+A lot of them are cached efficiently and don’t impact performance, but just as many are built poorly, packed with features that aren’t needed. so it can significantly slow down your website.

 You are using Cheap or Shared Hosting.